 What is a Double Chamber Shrink Tunnel? – A double chamber tunnel is considerably longer than a single chamber tunnel and is used for high speed packaging applications.
 If speeds are higher, less time is spent by the pack inside the shrink tunnel which therefore affects the quality of the film shrinkage.
 By doubling the size of the unit, the pack spends longer time being exposed to heat inside the tunnel and ensures a tightly shrunk pack is still achieved.

 Guarding – This term relates to the parts of the machine that are in place to protect the operators.
 It encompasses shields or covers for hazardous sections of the machinery to prevent contact with body parts and injury.
 At YPS we always guard to our customer’s own guidelines for health and safety and as standard our guarding far exceeds the minimum requirements set by CE marking regulations.

-L Sealer – So-called because of it’s ‘L’ shaped sealing frame, this machine uses centre-folded shrink film.
+What is an L Sealer? – So-called because of it’s ‘L’ shaped sealing frame, this machine uses centre-folded shrink film.
 One layer of film sits above and one layer sits below the product.
 The sealing frame comes down around the pack to seal two sides, creating a bag.
 As the products progress through the machine, the sealing frame will come down to bag the next product and in doing so will seal the side and last edge of the previous pack.
 This machinery is typically used for display applications and is available in semi and fully automatic models.